 Chicago was once the stomping grounds of notorious gangster Al Capone.
 Dive into the Windy City’s dark (and spooky) past with a gangsters and ghosts tour.
 Hear what Chicago was like when speakeasies dotted the city and bootleggers used secret underground tunnels to keep the bar stocked.
 And visit several downtown destinations that are rumoured to be haunted.

 Providing more than 300 acres of lush greenspace along Lake Michigan less than a mile from the heart of Downtown Chicago, it’s easy to see how Grant Park earned the nickname “Chicago’s Front Yard.”
 Named after President Ulysses S. Grant, you’ll find some of Chicago’s most Instagrammable spots here, from the massive, iconic, 1.5-million gallon Buckingham Fountain to the quirky Crown Fountain that features everyday Chicagoans streaming water from their mouths.
 And in the northwest corner of Grant Park (known as Millennium Park), you’ll find the famous shiny silver bean whose official name is Cloud Gate.

-Sage Advice: If you’re exploring Chicago on an indoor activity kind of day, enjoy the phenomenal exhibits at the Field Museum, study the skies at the Adler Planetarium, admire the masterpieces on display at the Art Institute, or dive into the Shedd Aquarium when you visit Grant Park.
+Sage Advice: If you’re exploring the Windy City on an indoor activity kind of day, a CityPASS will save you money on Chicago’s top attractions.
+Enjoy the phenomenal exhibits at the Field Museum, study the skies at the Adler Planetarium, admire the masterpieces on display at the Art Institute of Chicago, dive into the Shedd Aquarium and more for less with the Chicago CityPASS.